V-Sekai/manuals/decisions/20230310-IREE-backend-for-machine-learning-computations.md

-# Creating a Godot Engine C++ module with IREE backend for machine learning computations using Vulkan and CUDA
+# Superseded: Creating a Godot Engine C++ module with IREE backend for machine learning computations using Vulkan and CUDA

 ### Metadata